savargasqu/spanish-spelling-reforms/README.md

 ## Why?

-I thought it was a neat exercise to learn Julia, and to practice text procesing.
+I thought it was a neat exercise to learn Julia, and to practice text processing.

 I also think spelling reforms are a great idea (both in English and Spanish).
 Spanish specifically had very fonetically-focused spelling reforms, some of which were recalled during the early days of the Royal Spanish Academy.

-Stil, the fact that transcription can be don automatically using regular expresions, shows that Spanish is regular enuf.
+Still, transcription can be don automatically, which shows that Spanish is regular enuf.